ghiscoding/multiple-select-vanilla/README.md

 <!-- [![Cypress.io](https://img.shields.io/badge/tested%20with-Cypress-04C38E.svg)](https://www.cypress.io/) -->

 ## Official Release is coming in the next few days 📣
-Watch for an upcoming version in the coming days, the [live](https://ghiscoding.github.io/multiple-select-vanilla/) demo is already up and running though :)
+Watch for an upcoming version in the coming days, the [**Live demo**](https://ghiscoding.github.io/multiple-select-vanilla/) is already up and running though :)

 ## Description
-Multiple-Select-Vanilla is a fork of the popular [Multiple-Select (jQuery)](https://github.com/wenzhixin/multiple-select) original lib, it is based on the version `1.5.2`.
-The difference is that we dropped jQuery and rewrote necessary code in plain vanilla/pure JavaScript without any dependencies (zero dependency).
+Multiple-Select-Vanilla is a fork of the popular [Multiple-Select (jQuery)](https://github.com/wenzhixin/multiple-select) original lib, it is based on the latest version `1.5.2` from the original lib.
+The main difference is that we dropped jQuery and rewrote necessary code in plain vanilla/pure JavaScript without any dependencies (zero dependency).
+We will also add nice extra features pretty soon, for example auto-position (top/bottom & left/right) is planned.

 This lib allows you to select multiple elements with checkboxes :).